Board of directors, management committee, advisory board, or board committee: Where are you sitting?

 Also sometimes known as a ‘council’, or just a ‘committee’, a management committee consists of people elected by an organisation’s members to represent and advance their interests.

 Management committees can usually be found in smaller organisations such as not-for-profits and sporting clubs.
-Members of a management committee will generally have the same legal expectations and responsibilities as a traditional ‘company director’, although these duties may come from a different piece of legislation depending on the company structure.
+Members of a management committee will have very similar legal expectations and responsibilities as a traditional ‘company director’; however, these duties generally come from a different piece of legislation (for example, state- and territory-based Incorporated Associations legislation) depending on the company structure.

 The role and responsibilities of a committee of management are not dissimilar to that of a board of directors.
 However, management committee members may have a greater role in the day-to-day activities of the organisation due to its size and limited resources.